caddyserver/website/src/docs/markdown/caddyfile/options.md

 Specifies an External Account Binding to use for all ACME transactions.

 ##### `acme_dns`
-Configures the DNS challenge to use for all ACME transactions.
+Configures the ACME DNS challenge provider to use for all ACME transactions.
+The tokens following the name of the provider set up the provider the same as if specified in the [`tls` directive's `acme` issuer](/docs/caddyfile/directives/tls#acme).

 ##### `on_demand_tls`
 Configures [On-Demand TLS](/docs/automatic-https#on-demand-tls) where it is enabled, but does not enable it (to enable it, use the [on_demand `tls` subdirective](/docs/caddyfile/directives/tls#syntax)).
 Highly recommended if using in production environments, to prevent abuse.